GLZX4/GLZX4/README.md

 - 🌱 On a journey to master ASP.NET, MySQL, and dabbling in R, because why not?
 Always learning, always growing.
 - 👯 Looking to team up on cool projects, especially if they combine tech and fast cars.
 - 💬 Got questions about tech, motorsports, or why I think model making is the coolest?
 Hit me up!
-- 📫 Reach out: georgeharrison002@googlemail.com or let's connect on LinkedIn (don't forget to add your link here).
+- 📫 Reach out: georgeharrison002@googlemail.com or let's connect on LinkedIn: [[George](https://www.linkedin.com/in/george-harrison-39810a2a8/)].
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: When I'm not coding, you'll find me karting, sim-racing, or getting messy with watercolours and model kits.